storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## WARNING: Multiple SQLite problem on Android

 This plugin uses a non-standard [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) sqlite database access implementation on Android.
-In case an application access the **same** database using multiple plugins there is a risk of data corruption (ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
+In case an application access the SAME database using multiple plugins there is a risk of data corruption (ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.

 The workaround is to use the `androidDatabaseImplementation: 2` setting as described in the **Android sqlite implementation** section below: